kiwisincebirth/TRS-80-ROMS/MODEL1.4.md

 The base ROM can also be customised to hardware.
 * `#DEFINE EACA80` - (OPTIONAL) uncomment to enable Dick Smith System-80 (EACA) hardware support.
+  This only targets the core 12kb ROM, and does not include the latter Rom extensions

 Some additional defines, which are build options rather than features
 * `#DEFINE SIZE16K` - (OPTIONAL) Will pad the end of the rom with $FF to 16KB size. useful if want to append multiple ROM